theCodingFarmer/Heirloom/README.md

 ## Icons

 Under `src/components/_config` you will find further files that allow for configuration of _social_ and _navigation_ icons.

+Some parts of the app still uses [Font Awsome Solid Icons](https://fontawesome.com/icons?d=gallery&s=solid&m=free).

 ### Navigation

 To change or add further menu links you can adjust the maps in `src/components/_config/menu-links.js`.
-If you want to change the icons that are being used you just have to change the `icon` property to another solid icon from font-awesome.
-Please refer to [Font Awsome Solid Icons](https://fontawesome.com/icons?d=gallery&s=solid&m=free) for available icons.

 ### Social